JoaoDiogoMota/MEIO/README.md

-The article chosen for analysis was the Spatial hidden Markov models and species distributions - an article where the introduction of a hidden Markov model to analyze the distribution of a species of birds on a map, taking into account the possible existence of species observation errors during the map creation process.
+The article chosen for analysis was the Spatial hidden Markov models and species distributions - an article where the introduction of a hidden Markov model to analyze the distribution of a species of birds on a map, taking into account the possible existence of species observation errors during the map creation process. ([Technical Report](https://github.com/JoaoDiogoMota/MEIO/blob/master/report.pdf)) ([Article Analysis Report](https://github.com/JoaoDiogoMota/MEIO/blob/master/report_article.pdf))

 ## Collaborators